-Recently, Coke learned this the hard way when an advertisement on its vending machine inadvertently said "Hello, Death" in Maori.
+Coke once learned this the hard way when an advertisement on its vending machine inadvertently said "Hello, Death" in Maori.

 Lucky for the soft drink giant, its reputation wouldn’t be foiled by one linguistic misstep.
 Other smaller companies might not be so lucky.

 As Machine Translation (MT) continues to grow in popularity, companies should be aware of its margin for error.
 Documents that are intended for public use necessitate an editor’s eyes after going through an MT system to account for complicated phrasing a computer wouldn’t recognize.

 Post Editing helps detect MT output errors after the fact, but pre-editing is a great way to create more successful MT outcomes.
 Writing content for MT that’s simple and to the point will mean less work after machine translations are completed.
 With MT, Post Editing will always be necessary, but a good pre-edit will make it easier.

 Wherever possible, content that’s being prepped for MT should contain short, simple sentences.
 There are many robust MT systems out there, but even the best will have trouble identifying jumbled, rambling segments of text.

 In the same vein, it’s a good idea to get rid of unnecessary words in your text.
 However, sentences that are too pithy may be hard for an MT system to understand, too.
 Finding a happy medium between too long and not long enough is ideal.

 Long, “two-dollar” words won’t go over well in an MT environment.
 Short expressions that don’t require a dictionary to understand are going to make for a much easier Post Editing process.
 Try to avoid the use of acronyms, too, as an MT system will likely try to translate these three- or four-letter abbreviations as words themselves.